 Dla Pacjenta

-Living in another EU/EFTA Member State
+Living in another EU/EFTA Member State / United Kingdom

-When you are entitled to healthcare benefits in Poland
+When are you entitled to healthcare benefits in Poland?

 Who is entitled to the S1 document